 Research poster templates

-You can download a PowerPoint template to produce your own research poster in A0 and A1 size.
+You can download a PowerPoint template to produce your own research poster in A0 and A1 size from the College's Asset Library.
 For each size option, there are two different landscape and portrait layouts options to choose from.

 How to use the template

 Each template includes a column grid to help you lay out your columns, as well as text fields and examples of where to place images.

 You can change the size of the type using the ‘increase indent’ and ‘decrease indent’ buttons on the Home tab of the PowerPoint toolbar.
 The indent buttons are located in the ‘Paragraph’ section of the tab and will allow you to change between nine different type levels:

 There are nine type levels to choose from:

 - Level one can be used for general text.

 - Level two can be used for subtitles within body copy and should be underlined with a 4pt blue line.